Deploying SQL Processors¶

 Actions button for the list of available operations.

-KUBERNETES execution mode, it may take a few seconds for Kubernetes to pull and deploy the LSQL docker image
+KUBERNETES execution mode, it might take a few seconds for Kubernetes to pull and deploy the Lenses SQL docker image

 and the runners to report in, or for Kubernetes to terminate and clean up the pods when scaling down.